AbdullahFaruk/cuc_jav_webdriver/README.md

 ##Wait for Page Load##

 Helper class **HelpWithJavascriptLibraries** contains sophisticated methods that wait for page loads to complete.
 The **jquery**, **angular**, and **prototype** frameworks are supported.
-Jquery support includes wait for loading spinner code based on classname=spinner.
-However, you will need to analyze how your loading spinner was implemented and make corresponding adjustments to the code.
-E.g. development may have used id=spinner.
+Jquery support includes wait for loading spinner which has been customized for the tag @hobbes demo.
+You will need to analyze how your loading spinner was implemented and make corresponding adjustments to the code.
+E.g. development may have used By.className=("spinner").

-##Log4j"
+##Log4j##

 Log4j is configured to send INFO and above to the console and ERROR and above to the log file.
 Both the **log4j.properties** and the **messages.log** files are in the project's root folder.